greg-gav/Docker-inception/README.md

 3. mariadb at port 3306
 4. redis cache for wordpress
 5. ftp server: pointing to wordpress volume
+6. Static site with my resume
-6. adminer
+7. adminer
-7. service of my choice
+8. service of my choice

 Volumes:
 1. wordpress database: avaliable to mariadb